 Similarly, as in the EU, you have the Standard Contractual Clause at your disposal, but which was declared by the Commissioner for Information of Public Importance and Personal Data Protection (hereinafter: Commissioner ).
 In other words, you are obliged to conclude appropriate contracts with your contractors from the USA if you want to be sure that you are acting in accordance with the PDPA.

 you must conclude appropriate contracts with the American company and regulate the questions regarding data transfer to the USA.

-Therefore, the same rules apply for all Serbian employers as for the rest of the European Union: during the conclusion of the agreement with processors from the USA, it will be inevitable to enforce the appropriate checks to determine whether all the conditions regarding personal data transfer were fulfilled.
+Therefore, the same rules apply to all Serbian employers as to the rest of the European Union: during the conclusion of the agreement with processors from the USA, it will be inevitable to enforce the appropriate checks to determine whether all the conditions regarding personal data transfer were fulfilled.
 Otherwise, you are facing financial fines prescribed under the PDPA’s penalty clauses , as well as penalties prescribed by the GDPR (if there are conditions for extraterritorial use of GDPR).
-It is certain that the question of what these ’additional checks’ will look like in practice, remains unanswered.

 If all of this seems too complicated, the alternative is to look for the approval of the Commissioner for each data transfer to the USA.
 In comparison to this option, you will agree that the Standard Contractual Clauses do not seem that bad.